Gas Fires and Gas Stoves

 Another thing to keep in mind is that gas fires require a yearly service by a gas-safe engineer.
-This not only ensures you gas fire is running smoothly, but it is also the main condition that most manufacturers impose in order to validate your warranty.
+This not only ensures your gas fire is running smoothly, but it is also the main condition that most manufacturers require in order to validate your warranty.

 What to look out for when choosing a gas fire

 - Make sure that the fire you’re planning to purchase is compatible with the existing flueing system in your chimney, which can be either a Class 1, Class 2 (prefabricated), or Pre-cast chimney (our team of specialists can help you identify this).
 Don’t worry if you don’t have a proper chimney, as there are ways of getting around that.